Mina-Rahmanian/Objects-Detection-in-Images-using-YOLOv2/README.md

 ## Dataset
 In the analysis, the PASCAL VOC 2012 data set have beenused.
 The data set size is 2,0GB and is a well-known data setfor object detection, classification, segmentation of objects.
+The link of this data set you can find [here](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/) or [here](http://host.robots.ox.ac.uk/pascal/VOC/).
 There are around 10,000 images for training and validation containing bounding boxes with objects.
 It has been split into 50% for training/validation and 50% for  testing.
 The main goal of this challenge is to recognize objects from several visual object classes in realistic scenes.
 It is fundamentally asupervised learning  problem in  that a training set of labelled images is provided.
 The total number of objects is 40138 in 17125 images fitting in 20 classes.
 Object classes are definedas follows:
 <br />

 ```diff